11 Mediterranean Diet Breakfasts To Hold You Over Until Lunch

 1. Sweet Potato Breakfast Patties

 When you think of breakfast patties, sausage most likely comes to mind, but these sweet potato breakfast patties are completely vegetarian.
-The sweet potatoes provide a healthy dose of vitamin C, while the lentils contain gut-friendly fiber.
+The sweet potatoes provide a healthy dose of beta-Carotene, while the lentils contain gut-friendly fiber.
 The recipe recommends topping them with Greek yogurt and berries, but for a more savory option, consider avocado, salt, and pepper.

 2. Greek Yogurt With Fruit & Honey

 If you're looking for a quick but nourishing breakfast option, yogurt bowls are almost always a good idea.
 This Greek yogurt recipe requires only two ingredients to make at home.
-When it's had time to thicken and chill in the fridge, top it with Mediterranean-diet-approved fruits, like figs, pomegranate, or berries, and a drizzle of honey.
+When it's had time to thicken and chill in the fridge, top it with Mediterranean-diet-approved fruits, like figs, pomegranate seeds, or berries, and a drizzle of honey.
 For extra protein and crunch, add walnuts.